Free Trade Zones in Malaysia: Purpose & Types

 5. Indefinite storage

-A Company can hold its goods indefinitely in Free Trade Zone until a port opens or if there are quotas on the goods.
+A Company can hold its goods indefinitely in a Free Trade Zone until a port opens or if there are quotas on the goods.

 6. Waived customs duties on zone-to-zone transfers